dmitrypol/dmitrypol.github.io/_drafts/roles_permissions.md

 end
 {% endhighlight %}

-This will give access to internal users to all records
+This will give internal users access to all records.

 {% highlight ruby %}
 class ApplicationPolicy
   def index?